-A high-quality direct drive deck like this will always sound good, especially in terms of pitch and timbral accuracy.
+A high-quality direct-drive deck like this Kenwood KD-650 will always sound good, especially in terms of pitch and timbral accuracy.
 Add in the superb chassis, platter, motor and tonearm you get with the KD-650 and you have a real heavy hitter.
 Even the lid is one of the thickest and heaviest available.

-Seriously, nothing new for sensible money can touch the performance of a well set up KD-600 or KD-650, especially not with an FR-1 or similar high-performance cartridge.
-For example, the KD-650 is definitely a better turntable than Technics’ new SL-1200GR, and that sells for $5000 AUD…
+Seriously, nothing new for sensible money can touch the performance of a well-set-up KD-600 or KD-650, especially with an FR-1 or similar high-performance cartridge.
+For example, the KD-650 is definitely a better turntable than Technics’ new SL-1200G, which sells for $6500 AUD…

 This is 15kg of pure, unadulterated Japanese engineering, the sort that makes other manufacturers who can’t build arm height adjustment into their decks say “arm height adjustment isn’t important.”
 Yeah right!

-So, if you’re looking for an amazing vintage deck, or are perhaps stepping up from a belt drive or lesser direct drive and don’t have the many thousands of dollars needed to attain this level of performance in a new deck, I strongly suggest a Kenwood KD-600 or KD-650.
+If you’re looking for an amazing vintage deck, or are perhaps stepping up from a belt-drive or lesser direct-drive and don’t have the many thousands of dollars needed to attain this level of performance in a new deck, I strongly suggest a Kenwood KD-600 or KD-650.

-Of course, if you’d like Liquid Audio to repair or service your KD-600 or KD-650, you need only contact me to book an appointment.
+Of course, if you’d like Liquid Audio to repair or service your Kenwood KD-650 or KD-600, you need only contact me to book an appointment.